N3h3mi3/n3h3mi3.github.io/_posts/2014-11-01-SomeLinks.md

 ---
 layout: post
-title: First meeting of the *Reading Group*
+title: First meetings of the *Reading Group*
 ---

-List of the readings we had with Toby to invite newcomers for the academic year 2014/2015.
+This is a just a *post-it* to remember what we organise with the reading group.
+It's only my second post and I am already "misusing" my blog.

+### Second meeting: Values
-## Second meeting: 16 August 2014 at 6.30 pm
+Date: 6 August 2014 at 6.30 pm
 Participants: Néhémie, Toby, Vera.
 Where: Toby's home in Fatih.